vladfilipro/apigeon/docs/httproute.md

  - data - type String - Contains the message to return to the client
  - code - type Integer - Contains the status code of the response ( default 200 )
  - headers - type Object - Contains an object representing the headers to return ( eg. Set-Cookie, Location, etc ) ( default {} )
-- The `errorCallback` parameter is a function which accepts one parameter of type [ErrorClass](https://github.com/vladfilipro/apigeon/blob/master/docs/error.md).
-This will send the error provided to the client and terminate the connection.
+- The `errorCallback` parameter is a function which accepts two parameters and will terminate the connection.
+ - data - type String - Contains the message to return to the client
+ - code - type Integer - Contains the status code of the response ( default 500 )

 ---

 ### Example:

-The following example describes an HttpRoute which returns a 500 error
+The following example describes an HttpRoute

 ```